US, Morocco conduct chemical, biological, radioactive, and nuclear response demonstration at African Lion 2024

 |0

-This work, US, Morocco conduct chemical, biological, radioactive, and nuclear response demonstration at African Lion 2024 [Image 7 of 7], by SPC Trenton Pallone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Morocco conduct chemical, biological, radioactive, and nuclear response demonstration at African Lion 2024, by SGT Therese Prats, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT